Thoregon/evolux.everblack/doc/firewall.md

 A distributed replicated storage needs a firewall to avoid spam, denial of service, counterfeits, tamper and fraud.

+Local
+- check if indexdb entries are mofified by someone else

+Components
+- components will run in a sandbox
+- no direct access to local storages
+- no direct access to network

 Network
 - number of writes (updates) comming from another peer
     - take PoW time to guess